Palantir’s Government Flywheel: How Classified Contracts Create an Unreplicable Data Moat

 Active: Commercial scaling.
 Government sales are high-touch (forward-deployed engineers per customer).
 This model doesn’t scale to thousands of commercial customers without significant operational changes.

 Emerging: AI commoditization.
-As large language models make data analysis more accessible, Palantir’s proprietary approach faces competition from “good enough” AI tools at 1/10th the cost.
+As large language model — as explored in the intelligence factory race between AI labs — s make data analysis more accessible, Palantir’s proprietary approach faces competition from “good enough” AI tools at 1/10th the cost.

 BIA Layer 4: Synthesis & Compression